christiangda/ansible-role-amazon-cloudwatch-agent/README.md

 # default value: "ec2"
 # notes:
 # * not necessary when you deploy the agent into AWS, default value is fine.
-# * when you set the value 'onPremise' is because you installed the agent outside AWS, so is necessary to set the variables "cwa_aws_region", "cwa_access_key", "cwa_secret_key" also
+# * when you set the value 'onPremise' is because you installed the agent outside AWS, so is necessary to set the variables "cwa_aws_region" also
 cwa_agent_mode: "ec2"
 ```